We are partnered with: |

 ![]() |

-Wellington Community Trust has generously helped us with funding for self defence course, first aid training, and supporting the Get Amigos Moving initiative. | ||
+Wellington Community Fund has generously helped us with funding for self defence course, first aid training, and supporting the Get Amigos Moving initiative. | ||

 Newtown Community & |